Captive Hearts (manga)

 Captive Hearts (とらわれの身の上, Toraware no Mi-no-Ue) is a Japanese shōjo manga series written and illustrated by Matsuri Hino.
 The series centers on the relationship between university student Megumi Kuroishi and heiress Suzuka Kogami and the curse that has bonded their respective families together for the past 100 generations.
-The series was originally serialized in Japan between 1999-2002 and published in the form of 5 tankōbon volumes.
+The series was originally serialized in Japan between 1999–2002 and published in the form of 5 tankōbon volumes.
 It was published in North America starting in 2008.
 In 2009, the series was listed among the top 10 shōjo properties.

 Plot

-The Kuroishi and Kogami families have a strange bond: for one hundred generations, the Kuroishi clan is compelled to serve the Kogami clan with their very mind, body and soul.
+The Kuroishi and Kogami families have a strange bond: for one hundred generations, the Kuroishi clan is compelled to serve the Kogami clan with their mind, body and soul.
 Fourteen years ago, the entire Kogami family mysteriously disappeared.
-The head butler, Yoshimi, and his son Megumi reside in the Kogami house, living a life of wealth, riches, and luxury.
-Megumi, in particular, is happily enjoying his easy life, until one member of the family is discovered alive and well in China.
-Megumi is determined to refuse to serve his new mistress Suzuka when he returns, but he quickly learns that the compulsion to serve is not one he can ignore; it is a full dark and evil curse.
-When they first meet, he finds himself kneeling before her and warmly kissing her hand to welcome her home then proceeding to carry her into the house.
+The head butler, Yoshimi Kuroishi, and his son Megumi reside in the Kogami house, living a life of wealth, riches, and luxury.
+Megumi in particular is happily enjoying his easy life, until one member of the Kogami family, Suzuka, is discovered alive and well in China.
+Megumi is determined to refuse to serve his new mistress Suzuka when she returns, but he quickly learns that the compulsion to serve is not one he can ignore; it is a curse.
+When they first meet, he finds himself kneeling before her and kissing her hand to welcome her home and carrying her into the house.
 Though he tries to fight it, he soon realizes that he is not able to.

-As the series progresses, true and deeply close friendship blossoms into strong and genuinely close romance between Suzuka and Megumi as they learn more about the curse.
-Suzuka is no happier with Megumi having to suffer the curse and together they try to find a way to break it so that they can live their lives together happily forever after.
+As the series progresses, deep friendship blossoms into a romance between Suzuka and Megumi as they learn more about the curse.
+Together, they try to find a way to break it so they can live their lives together.